TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - server_setup
 - client_setup

-- concept: server session
-	- mode-agnostic sever vars
-		- server_vars
-			- perhaps they should not AT ALL influence the deterministic state itself
-				- problematically, logic_speed_mult does influence this state by influencing the requested delta
-				- so does the tickrate though
-					- although that should only generate entropy
-			- max players?
-			- okay why not simply have both the tickrate and the audio speed in arena mode ruleset?
-				- simplest solution, not pure semantically but still architecturally somewhat
-				- we'll still have *some* server vars
-			- basically they should only change how entropy-generating code behaves and the timing code
-			- timing info
-				- tickrate
-				- snap audio speed to simulation speed
-		- these actually can be called vars, why not
-	- server step != mode step?
-		- server step tied to tickrate?
-			- the cosmos and the mode anyway don't know about the rates, just of a delta to advance
-	- server step will also be passed to the packed
-		- only ever zeroed-out on hard server resets OR when there are zero players?
-		- server step does not have to correlate to the cosmos step at all
-			- in fact they will most of the time be different due to rounds being reset
-			- so it's fine to always zero-out the server sequence when there are no players
-	- we can make the server always have the built-in functionality to play locally with a character
-		- for local plays, it won't be much of an overhead
-			- it doesn't even have to be used for pure local setups
-			- can be used for the editor playtesting to have full test experience?
-				- actually even then it's not required
-		- menu guis won't be processed anyway
-		- for now we don't need a barebones server
-			- we'll test it when the time comes
-			- for barebones server, we can simply compile out the window, opengl and openal, even lodepng, leaving us with no-ops at all
-				- server won't rely on image/sound information anyway, this will be the task of the mapper to once create a proper map
-				- we can also simply set a flag for whether we want audiovisual processing
-				- also completely compile out the vws

 - plan for full server replays
 	- it's just about saving the entropies
 	- server shall be frozen and never advance when there are no players